SaloniKataria/Yelp-user-reviews/README.md

 # Yelp-user-reviews
-Predict sentiment score for yelp user reviews
+Predict sentiment score for yelp user reviews in R
 In this project, I have cleansed the data, removed stop words and perfomed the following:
   - generated word clouds
   - lemmatized